gabCodes/Agent-Based-Modelling/README.md

 - MRT - Maximum route time per run, to track if some strategies consistently made some aircraft take longer routes
 - MAT - Maximum algorithm calculation time, to track the worst-case scenario computing power per strategy

 The simulation was run 100 times per strategy (all coefficients of variance converged within 100 trials) to get a representative picture of how each strategy performed.
 A comparison between strategies is shown below.
-Note that ‘better’ or ‘worse’ depends on the metric: lower TTT or ARA is better, while lower MAT is better
+Note that ‘better’ or ‘worse’ depends on the metric: lower TTT or ARA is better, while lower MAT is better.

 | Demand | Comparison                 | TTT               | ARA               | MRT                | MAT                |
 | ------ | -------------------------- | ----------------- | ----------------- | ------------------ | ------------------ |